-When we first made our way to the quiet Puebla of Jardin, the plan was to spend one or two nights before continuing on.
+When we first made our way to the sleepy village of Jardin, Colombia, the plan was to spend one or two nights before continuing on.
 Not wanting to spend a full day in transit to reach the towns of Filandia and Salento further South, we were simply looking for something to break up the journey.

 As the road twisted through high mountain passes blanketed in heavy fog, we still weren’t entirely sure what to expect.
 Soon, the late afternoon sun cut through the mist just as we began our final descent into the valley.

 Minutes later, we stood on a small road lined with colourful buildings and breathed in the fresh mountain air.
 Jeeps full of the days harvest rolled into town from the local farms.
 Old men in cowboy hats and ponchos sat at street side tables sipping beer while children played in the wet streets, that glistened in the setting sun.

 Before going to sleep that first evening, our decision was made.
 We’d extended our stay for a week.